 Verbs may change in shape for the PRESENT, PAST, and FUTURE, and not all are regular in this.
 We exercise verb 1st and 2nd forms in the fields of time. ■→More

 humans have evolved grammars along with perception for three-dimensional space.
-There never has been, and there is not at hand really, any fourth dimension, as time.
+There never has been really at hand any fourth or time independently dimension, to make language.
 The real time we people live in is always our PRESENT.
-The verb form "will" can map on the real-time FUTURE already in its PRESENT grammatical form. ■→More
+The verb form "will" can map on the real-time FUTURE already in its PRESENT grammatical shape. ■→More

 It is much easier to make progress in language, if we learn to introspect and consciously give direction to own intellect.
 We may begin with exercise in awareness of own mind.
 More→